 Perhaps your issue isn’t quite as dramatic as that, but you are certainly reading this post because you believe your membership suffers from some form of apathy, and you’re probably right.
-It’s common for a majority of a chapter’s membership to perform a third or less of the work required to be considered a success, and I’ve got some simple ways to fix your problem.
+It’s common for a majority of a chapter’s membership to perform a third or less of the work required to be considered a success, and I’ve got some simple, potent ways to fix your problem!

-Yes, I said fix, and I guarantee that following these steps as prescribed will result in a less apathetic membership, but you must follow them as prescribed.
-Before we begin, throw away any point system that you’ve developed.
-All that a point system does is give your overburdened officers even more to pay attention to while the success of your chapter dies alone and under-nurtured in a corner.
-Seriously, point systems are for the unimaginative.
-You can do better.
+I guarantee that following these steps as prescribed will result in a less apathetic membership, but you must follow them as prescribed.
+Before we begin: throw away your point system – it’s a waste of time.

 Step 1: Care About Something

-Being “better” is not something to care about.
-Sure the idea of constantly improving oneself is noble, but every fraternity or sorority on your campus is following that same mantra.
+Sure the idea of “building better men” is noble, but every fraternity or sorority on your campus is following that same mantra.
 Figure out three things that your membership genuinely cares about and make your fraternity or sorority experience entirely about those three things.

 If your membership can’t agree on three things, gather your least apathetic members together and figure out the three things they care most about.
-These are the people who are likely recruiting for you anyway, so you’ll want to recruit people who care about the same thing (more on that later).
+These are the people who are likely recruiting for you anyway, so you’ll want to recruit people who share the same frame of mind.